nafSadh/notes/intvw.md

 book to read.
 I specially liked graph related topics here during my sophomore/junior year algorithm class.
 However, I think this is less accessible for many readers, and many readers won't admit it.

+- **Skiena** -- Steven S. Skiena is well known in fields of algorithms, programming challenges and data science.
+His [The Algorithm Design Manual](http://www.algorist.com/) 2e balances between practical applications of algorithms and academic study of it.
+This book is organized in two parts: (1) text on algorithms and data structures & (2) catalog of algorithms.
+He resorts to mathematics less often and explains things in detail.
+This is a nice book to study with and keep as reference material.

+- **DPV** -- [Algorithms](http://cseweb.ucsd.edu/~dasgupta/book/index.html) by Dasgupta, Papadimitriou, and Vazirani.
+This book's PDF is officially available for [free ](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) online.
+People have mixed opinion about it.
+IMHO, this is a well balanced and venerable algorithm text.
+This tends to jump too quickly into mathematics; so if you are not match savvy, then this might seem difficult to you.
+I haven't studied the book in depth yet, but one thing I liked about the contents is that, it appears to be industry appropriate.
+It breaks up algorithms into classes, and teaches you how to recognize what kind of algorithm should be used to solve a particular problem.

 #### Algorithm Refreshers

 - **Algorithms Unlocked**/[AU](http://a.co/d/egtBmR0) by Cormen (the C in CLRS) is a nice refresher.
 This is much thinner than CLRS and is written more as a [tradebook ](https://www.quora.com/Whats-the-difference-between-algorithm-books-CLRS-and-the-Algorithms-Unlocked/answers/7930807) than as a text reference.

 #### Interview Prep Books

 - Virtually everyone is familiar with [**Cracking the Coding Interview**](http://a.co/d/73OhN0n) by Gayle Laakmann McDowell and probably you would be benefited from it too.

+- [Programming Interviews Exposed](http://a.co/d/67c44hm) by John Mongan et al. is a very basic book for people who are totally uninitiated.
+If *Cracking the Coding Interview* seems difficult for you, you can pick this up to build some foundation.